BrandonStackDev/BoomShockaFps/README.md

             - especially texturing, just wow, it does a fantastic job
             - textures are also, by default too large, you can resize them tho and the UV stuff should still match
                 - also, for targeting raylib with .glb, you need to save the image and then add a texture image node under shading tab
+ - Blender (https://www.blender.org/) - you probably know this one
+    - I use this to rig, animate, and get .glb files ready to export to raylib
  - trenchbroom (https://trenchbroom.github.io/)
     - seriously cool level designer tool
         - much more simple than Blender because it is specialized